 42 may specify the size of some table if the domain of the program is a furniture catalog; or

 42 could just count the number of characters in a string.

 Computer scientists use “class” to mean something like a “mathematical set.”

-; Temperature is a Number. ; interpretation degrees Celsius
+; A Temperature is a Number. ; interpretation represents Celsius degrees

-At this point, you have encountered the names of some classes of data: Number, String, Image, and Boolean values.
-With what you know right now, formulating a new data definition means nothing more than introducing a new name for an existing form of data, for example, “temperature” for numbers.
+So far, you have encountered the names of four classes of data: Number, String, Image, and Boolean.
+With that, formulating a new data definition means nothing more than introducing a new name for an existing form of data, say, “temperature” for numbers.
 Even this limited knowledge, though, suffices to explain the outline of our design process.

 - Express how you wish to represent information as data.
-A one-line comment suffices, for example,
+A one-line comment suffices:

-; We use plain numbers to represent temperatures.Formulate data definitions, like the one for Temperature above for the classes of data you consider critical for the success of your program.
+; We use plain numbers to represent centimeters.Formulate data definitions, like the one for Temperature above for the classes of data you consider critical for the success of your program.

-Write down a signature, a purpose statement, and a function header.A function signature (shortened to signature here) is a BSL comment that tells the readers of your design how many inputs your function consumes, from what collection of data they are drawn, and what kind of output data it produces.
+Write down a signature, a purpose statement, and a function header.A function signature is a comment that tells the readers of your design how many inputs your function consumes, from what classes they are drawn, and what kind of data it produces.
 Here are three examples: